 In Germany, your home office can be regarded as an expense and therefore used as tax deductions.
 However, for you to enjoy this benefit, the office should be a proper room with a door and walls.
 A desk in the corner of your living area or an office doubling as a guest room won’t cut!

 If you are remotely working in Germany, your employer should give you a letter that attests to your need for an office.

 Therefore, before you set up the office, make sure you have complied with these conditions.
 There is no limit on deductions if your home office is the centre of your work and located inside your apartment.

 Make a list of all your essential home office needs!
 It will give you an idea of how big of a space you need, the amount you need to budget for and other factors to take into account.
 These basic needs could vary from business to business.
 All offices need at least a desk, a comfy office chair, storage for paperwork, a computer, various stationery items and creative space.

 High-Speed Internet Access is a must-have for many remote workers.
 Depending on the line of your work you may also need other items like Paper Shredder, Fire-Safe Box, Uninterruptible Power Supply (UPS), Backup Drive or Personal Server, Printer or Multipurpose printer/ scanner, Network Router, Software, and Telephone and/or VoIP etc.

 Make it as Ergonomic as Possible

 But this is essential not just for the sake of your employers but also for you!
-If you are a full-time freelancer or a self-employed person then it makes sense to invest in ergonomic office furniture.
+If you are a full-time freelancer who is working from home in Germany, then it makes sense to invest in ergonomic office furniture.
 Sitting in a poorly designed chair for prolonged periods of time leads to long term issues with your spine and back.